UrsinaB/ExchangePlatformV0/README.md

 | Postconditions  | -  |
 | --- | --- |

 _Table 17.
-UC 109 View Items_
+UC 108 View Items_

 # 3 Business Logic and API design and Implementation

-## 3.1 Data access
+## 3.1 Data Access

 Data for the Exchange Service is accessible on the private Github repository, [https://github.com/UrsinaB/ExchangePlatformV0](https://github.com/UrsinaB/ExchangePlatformV0).
-Persistent database data is located on the uploaded file, "crm.mv.db".
+Persistent database data is located on the file, "crm.mv.db".
 Frontend views were created on and are hosted by Budibase.

 There is no security authorization required for the frontend to access the backend.
 We chose to disable security functions to aid in the technical feasibility of the project's development.
 We do acknowledge, that without token/session access client authentication after registration is not possible.

-## 3.2 Business logic layers
+## 3.2 Business Logic Layer

 The business logic for the Exchange Service was created using Spring Data JPA.
 We created four classes: Client, Item, Comment, and Transaction.
 Below is a brief explanation of what information was included in each of the layers in the Spring Boot repository.

+### 3.2.1 Database Layer

+Our database (DB) is an H2, cloud hosted relational database.
+It stores all the CRUD information collected from our four entities.
+The data base runs as in memory.
+To share database information, we uploaded DB files from our individual Codespaces.

-### 3.2.1 Data Layer
+### 3.2.2 Data Access/ Persistence Layer

 The data layer consists of domains and repositories for each class, along with an Enum class.